givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL unguided - Big Compute.md

 2. Run the following command to create a new Batch Pool from the template:

     sudo az batch pool create \--template pool.json \--account-name **batchAccountName** \--account-endpoint **batchAccountName**.**batchAccountLocation**.batch.azure.com

+    NOTE: If you get an error running the above command along the lines of **'float' object cannot be interpreted as an integer**, follow these steps:
+    1. Use nano to edit this file:\
+    nano /home/zoinertejada/.azure/cliextensions/azure-batch-cli-extensions/azext/batch/operations/task_operations.py
+    2. Use Control + _  (control and underscore requires using the shift key), type 274 and press enter to go to line 274.
+    3. Replace the line
+        if threads and threads > 0:
+    with this:
+        if threads and threads >= 1:
+    4. Select Control + O to save the changes, then control + x to exit nano.
+    5. Retry the az batch pool create command as before.

 3. Provide a poolId of resamplePool and a nodeCount of 5